kntlmua-su/portofolio87.github.io/_pages/about.md

-A researcher.<br>
+A researcher.
-A posthumanist.<br>
+A posthumanist.
-Interested in Machine assistance, integrating knowledge-based methods into data-driven approaches, causality, uncertainty analysis, and human-computer interaction.<br>
+Interested in Machine assistance, integrating knowledge-based methods into data-driven approaches, causality, uncertainty analysis, and human-computer interaction.

 <!-- ---
 permalink: /